zettsu-t/cppMockgen/howToUse.md

 CppMockGen does not generate codes for system headers, standard C/C++ libraries, Boost C++ libraries, and compiler internal classes and functions.
+It assumes that C++ user-defined symbols are in camel case and treats free functions which contain no upper cases as the system functions.

 CppMockGen also creates mocks and stubs for pure virtual functions